Program Highlights

 Medicine/Pediatrics Combined Wards

-A unique aspect of the Med/Peds experience at UTHealth, this rotation provides residents with the chance to admit both adults and children on one rotation.
+A unique aspect of the Med/Peds experience at UTHealth Houston, this rotation provides residents with the chance to admit both adults and children on one rotation.
 This provides for integration of the knowledge gathered in both categorical fields and gives firsthand experience as a Med/Peds Hospitalist.
 Residents rotate on this service during their 3rd and 4th year.

 International Opportunities